vikassri/vikassri.github.io/_posts/2023-06-30-HuggingFace-Gradio.md

 summary: This blogs is about implementing the hugging face model with gradio on Mac
 ---

 Hi All, I will be implementing the [huggingface](https://huggingface.co/) model with [gradio](https://www.gradio.app/) app.
-I will be using downloading the huggingface model using python script and then using the same model to implement in gradio.
+First, I will download the huggingface model using python script and then use the same model in gradio.

 ## Download the model
 Here is the python script to download the huggingface model